chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ```java
 class X { public <X> X(X x) { } }
 ```
 The X that is the constructor name has no relationship to the type declaration, which has no relationship to the constructor argument identifier, which is also, of course, X. The compiler is able to parse this and treat each of the different uses of X independently.

-**4) One of the most common mistakes programmers make when creating generic classes or methods is to use a <**__?> in the wildcard syntax rather than a type variable <__**T>, <**__E>, and so on.
+**4) A common mistake programmers make when creating generic classes or methods is to use a <**__?> in the wildcard syntax rather than a type variable <__**T>, <**__E>, and so on.
 This code might look right, but isn't:__
 ```java
 public class NumberHolder<? extends Number> { }

 public class NumberHolder<?> { ? aNum; }
 ```

-**While the question mark works when declaring a reference for a variable, it does NOT work for generic class and method declarations.**
+**While the question mark works when declaring a reference for a variable, it does NOT work for generic class and method declarations.
+Why?**
+Because there could be a method already declared that takes an argument eg: (ArrayList<? extends Animal> animal).
+Now the compiler would not know the ? represents a generic type or is it because the method can accept any list of type Animal or its supertype.